Playing card: Later design changes

-Packs with corner and edge indices (i.e. the value of the card printed at the corner(s) of the card) enabled players to hold their cards close together in a fan with one hand (instead of the two hands previously used).
-The first such pack known with Latin suits was printed by Infirerra and dated 1693, but this feature was commonly used only from the end of the 18th century.
+Packs with corner and edge indices (i.e. the value of the card printed at the corner(s) or edges of the card) enabled players to hold their cards close together in a fan with one hand (instead of the two hands previously used).
+An early example of a pack with edge indices and Latin suits was printed by Infirerra and dated 1693.
+However, this feature was commonly used only from the end of the 18th century.
 The first American-manufactured (French) deck with this innovation was the Saladee's Patent, printed by Samuel Hart in 1864.
 In 1870, he and his cousins at Lawrence & Cohen followed up with the Squeezers, the first cards with indices that had a large diffusion.

 This was followed by the innovation of reversible court cards.
 This invention is attributed to a French card maker of Agen in 1745.
 But the French government, which controlled the design of playing cards, prohibited the printing of cards with this innovation.
 In central Europe (Trappola cards) and Italy (Tarocco Bolognese) the innovation was adopted during the second half of the 18th century.
-In Great Britain, the pack with reversible court cards was patented in 1799 by Edmund Ludlow and Ann Wilcox.
-The French pack with this design was printed around 1802 by Thomas Wheeler.
+In Great Britain, the pack with reversible court cards was patented in 1799 by Edward Ludlow and Ann Wilcox.
+Not being registered card-makers, they worked with printer Thomas Wheeler to produce a French-suited pack using this patent, which was first sold in 1801.

 Sharp corners wear out more quickly, and could possibly reveal the card's value, so they were replaced with rounded corners.
 Before the mid-19th century, British, American, and French players preferred blank backs.
 The need to hide wear and tear and to discourage writing on the back led cards to have designs, pictures, photos, or advertising on the reverse.

 The United States introduced the joker into the deck.
 It was devised for the game of euchre, which spread from Europe to America beginning shortly after the American Revolutionary War.
 In euchre, the highest trump card is the Jack of the trump suit, called the right bower (from the German Bauer); the second-highest trump, the left bower, is the jack of the suit of the same color as trumps.
 The joker was invented c.
 1860 as a third trump, the imperial or best bower, which ranked higher than the other two bowers.
 The name of the card is believed to derive from juker, a variant name for euchre.
 The earliest reference to a joker functioning as a wild card dates to 1875 with a variation of poker.

+Playing cards were also some of the earliest products to be sold in packaging.
+Early card packs were sold in paper sleeves held closed with a string.
+The 19th century saw the apparition of progressively more complex cardboard packaging, with tuck-flap boxes becoming common by the end of the century.
+Cellophane wrappers were common by 1937.